 How to check on the progress of your requests

-You may check "Your library record" on the catalogue to look at a list of your active requests and check on their progress.
+You may check 'My Library Card' on the catalogue to look at a list of your active requests and check on their progress.
 We will also notify you by email.

 Collecting inter-library loans